 Up next, we’ll discuss how to get the most out of your baclofen treatments.

-How to Maximize the Spasticity-Reliving Effects of Baclofen
+How to Maximize the Spasticity-Relieving Effects of Baclofen

-One way to maximize the effects of baclofen for long-term relief is to take advantage of the reduced spasticity and practice physical therapy exercises.
+One way to maximize the effects of baclofen for long-term relief is to take advantage of the reduced spasticity while on baclofen and practice physical and occupational therapy exercises.